ERR<n>MISC3, Error Record Miscellaneous Register 3, n = 0 - 65534

 The ERR<n>MISC3 characteristics are:

 IMPLEMENTATION DEFINED error syndrome register.
-The miscellaneous syndrome registers can contain:
+The miscellaneous syndrome registers might contain:

-If the node <q> that owns error record <n> supports the RAS Timestamp Extension, then ERR<n>MISC3 contains the timestamp value for error record <n> when the error was detected.
+If the node that owns error record n supports the RAS Timestamp Extension (ERR<q>FR.TS != 0b00), then ERR<n>MISC3 contains the timestamp value for error record n when the error was detected.
 Otherwise the contents of ERR<n>MISC3 are IMPLEMENTATION DEFINED.

-This register is present only when ARMv8.4-RAS is implemented.
+This register is present only when (an implementation implements ERR<n>MISC3 or RAS System Architecture v1.1 is implemented) and error record <n> is implemented.
 Otherwise, direct accesses to ERR<n>MISC3 are RES0.

 ERR<q>FR describes the features implemented by the node that owns error record <n>. <q> is the index of the first error record owned by the same node as error record <n>.
 If the node owns a single record, then q = n.

-For IMPLEMENTATION DEFINED fields in this register, writing zero must always be supported to return the error record to an initial state.
+For IMPLEMENTATION DEFINED fields in ERR<n>MISC3, writing zero returns the error record to an initial quiescent state.

 In particular, if any IMPLEMENTATION DEFINED syndrome fields might generate a Fault Handling or Error Recovery Interrupt request, writing zero is sufficient to deactivate the Interrupt request.

-Arm recommends that any IMPLEMENTATION DEFINED syndrome fields that can generate a Fault Handling, Error Recovery, Critical, or IMPLEMENTATION DEFINED, interrupt request are disabled at Cold reset and are enabled by software writing an IMPLEMENTATION DEFINED non-zero value to an IMPLEMENTATION DEFINED field in ERR<q>CTRL, where q is the index of the first error record owned by the same node as error record n.
-If the node owns a single record then q = n.
+Arm recommends that any IMPLEMENTATION DEFINED syndrome field that can generate a Fault Handling, Error Recovery, Critical, or IMPLEMENTATION DEFINED, interrupt request is disabled at Cold reset and is enabled by software writing an IMPLEMENTATION DEFINED nonzero value to an IMPLEMENTATION DEFINED field in ERR<q>CTLR.

 ERR<n>MISC3 is a 64-bit register.